Lemon Chicken Orzo Soup

 Add in the Spinach and Lemon

-When orzo is done, remove the bay leaves and stir in the chicken, spinach, and fresh lemon juice (squeeze over a strainer or your hand to avoid getting seeds in soup).
+When orzo is done, remove the bay leaves and stir in the shredded chicken, spinach, and fresh lemon juice.

 Taste and season with more salt and pepper, as needed.
 Serve immediately and top with (optional) shredded Parmesan, if desired.